 An RAF reservist killed alongside a teenage cadet was "dead before the aircraft hit the ground" following a mid-air crash with a glider, an inquest jury has found.

-Flight Lieutenant Mike Blee, 62, and Nicholas Rice, 15, died after the RAF training plane they were in collided with a glider flown by Albert Freeborn, from Hampshire, over Abingdon, Oxfordshire, in 2009.
+Flight Lieutenant Mike Blee, 62, and Nicholas Rice, 15, died after the RAF training plane they were in collided with a glider flown by Albert Freeborn, from Hampshire, over Abingdon, Oxfordshire,

 Their craft took 24 seconds to plummet to the ground after the collision on June 14, Oxford Coroner's Court heard.

 A jury of four men and six women took just over 11 hours to return a narrative verdict.

 The panel said its verdict was one of accidental death with a number of contributory factors, including Flt Lt Blee's serious spinal condition, which meant his ability to look out was compromised

 The inquest had heard evidence that Flt Lt Blee - who was piloting the plane - might have been killed on impact with the glider flown by Mr Freeborn, from Portchester, such was the severity of his back problem.